polkadot-fellows/xcm-format/README.md

 ### `ReserveAssetDeposited`

-Accrue into Holding derivative assets to represent the asset(s) (`assets`) on Origin.
+Asset(s) (`assets`) have been received into the ownership of this system on the `origin` system and equivalent derivatives should be placed into the Holding Register.

 Operands:

-- `assets: MultiAssets`: The asset(s) which have been received into the Sovereign account of the local consensus system on Origin.
+- `assets: MultiAssets`: The asset(s) that are minted into holding.

 Kind: *Trusted Indication*.

-Trust: Origin must be trusted to act as a reserve for `assets`.
+Safety: `origin` must be trusted to have received and be storing `assets` such that they may later be withdrawn should this system send a corresponding message.

 Errors: *Fallible*.

 ### `ReceiveTeleportedAsset`

-Accrue assets into Holding equivalent to the given assets (`assets`) on Origin.
+Asset(s) (`assets`) have been destroyed on the `origin` system and equivalent assets should be created and placed into the Holding Register.

 Operands:

-- `assets: MultiAssets`: The asset(s) which have been removed from Origin.
+- `assets: MultiAssets`: The asset(s) that are minted into the Holding Register.

 Kind: *Trusted Indication*.

-Trust: Origin must be trusted to have removed the `assets` as a consequence of sending this message.
+Safety:`origin` must be trusted to have irrevocably destroyed the corresponding `assets` prior as a consequence of sending this message.

 Errors: *Fallible*.

 ### `QueryResponse`

-Provide expected information from Origin.
+Respond with information that the local system is expecting.

 Operands:

 - `query_id: QueryId`: The identifier of the query that resulted in this message being sent.
-- `response: Response`: The information content.
+- `response: Response`: The message content.
 - `max_weight: Weight`: The maximum weight that handling this response should take.
-If proper execution requires more weight then an error will be thrown.
-If it requires less weight, then Surplus Weight Register may increase.
+- `querier`: The location responsible for the initiation of the response, if there is one.
+In general this will tend to be the same location as the receiver of this message.
+NOTE: As usual, this is interpreted from the perspective of the receiving consensus system.

 Kind: *Information*.

+Safety: Since this is information only, there are no immediate concerns.
+However, it should be remembered that even if the Origin behaves reasonably, it can always be asked to make a response to a third-party chain who may or may not be expecting the response.
+Therefore the `querier` should be checked to match the expected value.

 Errors: *Fallible*.

-Weight: Weight estimation may utilise `max_weight` which may lead to an increase in Surplus Weight Register at run-time.

 #### `Response`

 The `Response` type is used to express information content in the `QueryResponse` XCM instruction.
 It can represent one of several different data types and it therefore encoded as the SCALE-encoded tagged union:

-- `Null = 0`: No information.
+- `Null = 0`:  No response.
+Serves as a neutral default.
-- `Assets { assets: MultiAssets } = 1`: Some assets.
+- `Assets = 1 (MultiAssets)`: Some assets.
-- `ExecutionResult { result: Result<(), (u32, Error)> } = 2`: An error (or not), equivalent to the type of value contained in the Error Register.
+- `ExecutionResult = 2 (Option<(u32, Error)>)`: The outcome of an XCM instruction.
-- `Version { version: Compact } = 3`: An XCM version.
+- `Version = 3 (u32)`: An XCM version.
+- `PalletsInfo = 4 (BoundedVec<PalletInfo, MaxPalletsInfo>)`: The index, instance name, pallet name and version of some pallets.
+- `DispatchResult = 5 (MaybeErrorCode)`: The status of a dispatch attempt using `Transact`.

 ### `TransferAsset`

-Withdraw asset(s) (`assets`) from the ownership of Origin and deposit equivalent assets under the ownership of `beneficiary`.
+Withdraw asset(s) (`assets`) from the ownership of `origin` and place equivalent assets under the ownership of `beneficiary`.

 Operands:

-- `assets: MultiAssetFilter`: The asset(s) to be withdrawn.
+- `assets: MultiAssets`: The asset(s) to be withdrawn.
-- `beneficiary`: The new owner for the assets.
+- `beneficiary: MultiLocation`: The new owner for the assets.

 Kind: *Instruction*.